-In 1889, a group of monks from an abbey in Indiana established a new monastery in southern Louisiana, north of New Orleans.
+In 1889, a group of monks from an abbey in Indiana established a new monastery in southern Louisiana, on the Northshore of Lake Pontchartrain outside of New Orleans.
 It became Saint Joseph Abbey.
 The monastery welcomes daytime visitors for prayers and guided tours and male visitors for retreats.

 Unique features of the historic property include the Abbey Church, the Columban Thuis murals, and the monk’s refectory.
 The gift shop sells Catholic books and CDs as well as artwork, honey, and soap made by the monks.

 Belmont Abbey, Belmont, North Carolina

 In 1876, Benedictine monks an abbey in Pennsylvania settled in the Piedmont of North Carolina, taking over a farm that would become Belmont Abbey and, later, Saint Mary’s College.
 Centered around the Abbey Basilica, built in 1892, it features stained glass windows and was designated a minor Basilica by St. John Paul II.

 Twenty men call the monastery outside of Charlotte home and the church also serves as a place of worship for Belmont Abbey College.
 The abbey is open to visitors for daily services and tours as well as independent retreats.

 Located outside of Charleston, Mepkin Abbey is a Trappist monastery that was set up in 1949 on the site of a former plantation and gardens for a group from Gethsemani in Kentucky.
 The grounds include the graves of the original owners of the land as well as the gardens, now called Mepkin Abbey Botanical Garden.